Prototype Machining Services | Prototype to Production CNC

 Typical Lead Times

-Representative lead times from receipt of approved drawings, materials confirmed in stock, and a clean DFM review.
+Representative prototype machining lead times from receipt of approved drawings, materials confirmed in stock, and a clean DFM review.
 Actual times vary with shop loading, geometry complexity, and outside-process routing.
 For an accurate estimate, submit a drawing to info@olympusmachining.com or call (717) 634-5094.

 | Order Type | Material / Process | Typical Lead Time |